[Yes, we are still accepting cards during COVID!]

 - Read some sample messages here.

-- Please include a blank greeting card envelope with each card.
+- Please include a blank greeting card envelope with each card that we can use to send your cards on to the group homes.

 - Add your first name and city/state (or country) in the return address section of the envelope.